Maija Isola: Marimekko

 Her student-era work, including Amfora, was spotted in 1949 by Marimekko's founder, Armi Ratia.
 Ratia hired Isola to work for Printex, the forerunner of Marimekko.
 She became the principal textile designer for Marimekko, creating some eight to ten patterns every year.

 Between 1957 and 1963, Isola created her first series of works on a single theme, Luonto (Nature).
 It consisted of some 30 designs, based on pressed plants, which her daughter Kristina had started collecting at age 11.
 In 1958, she began another series, Ornamentti (Ornament), based on Slavic folk art.
 It, too, included about 30 designs, and made her famous.
+That year, she won the Ducat Prize for artists under 40.

 In 1959 she married the judge Jorma Tissari.
 He was a wealthy art lover with a spacious home in the centre of Helsinki.
 When Isola wanted more creative freedom from Ratia's control, Tissari negotiated with Marimekko to give her a new contract that allowed her more creative freedom.

 Page from Isola's "Pattern Books", showing the hand-drawn construction of her 1968 textile pattern Lovelovelove and her handwritten annotations.
 The pattern books continued to serve as production manuals after her death.

 The collaboration between Isola and Ratia was an "unusual creative power game" characterised by "vitality and inventiveness" rather than a harmonious understanding.
 The tone for this was set when, in 1964, Isola "provocatively" defied Ratia's professed hatred of floral patterns by painting the famous Unikko (Poppy) pattern in bold pink, red and black on white; the pattern came to define the brand and has been in production ever since.
 It was one of some eight floral designs that Ratia chose from Isola's portfolio in that period.

 From 1965 to 1967, Isola worked on the theme of sun and sea, creating at least nine designs that were adopted by Marimekko, including Albatrossi (Albatross), Meduusa (Jellyfish), and Osteri (Oyster).
 Her patterns were, by now, being widely reproduced.
 To facilitate this process and to keep the patterns accurate, Isola maintained a set of "pattern books".
 These were handwritten exercise books containing precise details of her pattern repeats.
 Each one, such as her 1968 Lovelovelove, was drawn to scale on a pattern book page, coloured, and annotated with the names of the colours to be used.
 The books also recorded the size of the actual repeat and details of print orders.
 The books continued to be used as production guides in the decades after her death.

 In 1970 she travelled on her own to Paris to get away from her marriage and family commitments.
 There, she had a love affair with the Egyptian scholar Ahmed Al-Haggagi.
 He encouraged her to work on Arabian patterns, sketching for her the basis of her Poppy (not the same as Unikko).
 Her Arabian-inspired patterns of this period include Kuningatar, Naamio, Sadunkertoja, Tumma, and Välly.
 In 1971, she separated from Tissari, realising that she preferred to live alone.
 She spent three years in Algeria, taking a lover named Muhamed.